This is an anti-inflammatory diet story.

 Don’t blame me if you decide to travel down this rabbit hole.

-I would like to share a couple thoughts that will help guide your anti-inflammatory journey:
+I want to share a couple of thoughts that will help guide your anti-inflammatory journey:

-I was five months into my anti-inflammatory diet journey when I heard this podcast and was immediately game to try cold showers.
+Five months into my anti-inflammatory journey, I heard this podcast and immediately decided to try cold showers.

 Here is some actual research:

 Cold showers can also stimulate fat burning.
-Brown fat is the good fat, which generates heat to keep our bodies warm, and is activated when exposed to extreme cold, according to the Joslin Diabetes Center, a Harvard Medical School affiliate.
+Brown fat is good fat, which generates heat to keep our bodies warm.
+It is activated when exposed to extreme cold, according to the Joslin Diabetes Center, a Harvard Medical School affiliate.

-I’ve been intermittent fasting on and off for the last year.
-My best results have always come in conjunction with intermittent fasting.
+I’ve been intermittent fasting on and off since 2018.
+My best anti-inflammation results have always come in conjunction with intermittent fasting.

 Here is my favorite guide to intermittent fasting from James Clear: The Beginner’s Guide to Intermittent Fasting.